jailennn/dotfiles/README.md

 - Git configuration (.gitconfig and .gitmessage.txt)
   - The `.gitconfig` file stores configuration settings for the Git version control system.
 This includes user information, default behavior, and custom aliases for Git commands.
 The `.gitmessage.txt` file can be used as a template for commit messages.
 It helps maintain consistency and clarity in commit history by providing guidelines or prompts for writing informative commit messages.
 - Vim configuration
-  - The `.vimrc` file contains
+  - The `.vimrc` file contains a list of vim plugins to better enhance the editing experience.
-- Install script to install multiple packages, symbolic links, vim plugins, and automation in bash shell
+- The install script (`install.sh`) automates the setup process by installing multiple packages, creating symbolic links, configuring more Vim plugins, and setting up other customizations.
+This script streamlines the initialization of a new system or environment by applying predefined configurations and preferences automatically.